 - Values and Culture.
 The plan underpins the Trust Mission statement as shown elsewhere in this report.
 It aims to ensure that all children at all Trust schools receive the best possible education while they are with us and that we promote and deliver continual professional development to all our staff. - Employees.
-Our staff are fundamental to the success of the Trust and we aim to be a responsible employer in the pay and benefits staff receive.
+Our staff are fundamental to the success of the Trust, and we aim to be a responsible employer in the pay and benefits staff receive.
 Additionally, our programme of Health and Safety management and inspection supports our commitment to the well-being of staff and the safety of their working environment. - Stakeholders.
 We engage at all levels of our operation to understand the views and concerns of our staff, students and parents as well as the wider local community our schools serve.
-Schools will undertake local surveys to better understand how they might serve their local community and this will be reported through to the Local Governing Body, the Trust Committee structure (as outlined elsewhere in this report) and to the Board.
+Schools will undertake local surveys to better understand how they might serve their local community, and this will be reported through to the Local Governing Body, the Trust Committee structure (as outlined elsewhere in this report) and to the Board.
 Local Governing Body representation includes parental representation as well as other stakeholders who bring a unique set of skills to support the schools.
-Regular contact with stakeholders through newsletters and engagement with social media is an important part of our wider engagement with our school communities. - Management of Risk.
-The management of risk is an integral part of all Trust work.
-Risk is managed through daily operational activities, supported by the work of the Trust's Health and Safety inspection programme.
-At the strategic level, each Trust Committee (as detailed elsewhere in this report) consider risks relevant to their area of responsibility on a termly basis with the Board receiving a Trust risk report each term.
-The full Risk Register is reviewed annually and the Trust Internal Auditors reviewed risk analysis at Board level in the Spring Term 2021.
-Assessment of risk at all levels is part of our arching aim to deliver the highest standards of business conduct and operation. - Impact on the local community and environment.
-The Trustees are cognisant of the impact of our schools in their local community.
-At local level, schools engage with local stakeholders about how they can minimise their environmental impact.
-We strive to use education to drive positive environmental change amongst our students and staff and in the wider community.
+Regular contact with stakeholders through newsletters and engagement with social media is an important part of our wider engagement with our school communities.

-TRUSTEES' REPORT (including Strategic Report) for the year ended 31 August 2021
+TRUSTEES' REPORT (including Strategic Report) for the year ended 31 August 2022